ryanjones/batmanjs-demos/README.md

 ## Adding a demo ##
 1. Clone the 000-apptemplate folder and rename it via the naming convention
+2. Update the version of batman (I'll try and keep the version in the template up to date as much as possible)
-2. Update the current demos section list above with the folder name
+3. Update the current demos section list above with the folder name
-3. Pull request
+4. Pull request

 ## Folder convention
 See the 000-apptemplate folder in the repo